Recurrence-Aware Long-Term Cognitive Network for Explainable Pattern Classification: Acknowledgment

 \section{Acknowledgment}

 Y. Salgueiro would like to acknowledge the support provided by the Program CONICYT FONDECYT de Postdoctorado through project 3200284.
-I. Grau acknowledges the funding from the Artificial Intelligence Research Program of the Flemish Government, Belgium.
+This research was partially supported by the super-computing infrastructure of the NLHPC (ECM-02).
+We thank the anonymous reviewers for their constructive criticism, valuable comments and suggestions.